Can CBD Get You High?

 The close relationship between THC and CBD is why most people ask whether CBD can get you high.
 So, before you take a close look at their differences, it is crucial to understand CBD and THC’s similarities.

 In contrast, THC brings intoxicating or psychoactive “high” effects to your body.
-And, with those effects, you may experience anxiety when you use THC, along with an altered conscious perception, introspection, and euphoria.
+And, with those effects, you may experience stress when you use THC, along with an altered conscious perception, introspection, and euphoria.
 Because of THC’s strong effects, CBD’s benefits have often been overshadowed, and many people get confused about their differences.
 Some have recently identified that CBD actually interacts with THC to bring down the psychotropic effects.
 This is also why some THC products do not include CBD because the goal of taking THC products is to get to the psychotropic effect.